matomo-org/developer-documentation/docs/3.x/generated/Piwik/Period/Range.md

 <a name="getLocalizedLongString" id="getLocalizedLongString"></a>
 ### `getLocalizedLongString()`

-Returns a long string description of this period that is localized with the currently used language.
+Returns the current period as a localized long string.

 #### Signature